-This is a real or perceived threat to a narcissist’s ego which usually results in them going into attack mode, known as “narcissistic rage.”
-This attack mode can happen subtly and behind the scenes, or it can happen with them exploding and going on a verbal and/or physical attack.
-A narcissistic injury could happen in any number of ways, but perhaps the most common are challenging the narcissist’s decisions or abilities, criticizing them, questioning them about their behavior (or anything really), setting boundaries, talking positively about others, talking positively about good things in your life or even talking about positive things in the life of their children or other family members.
+A narcissistic Injury is a real or perceived threat to a narcissist’s ego, which usually results in them going into attack mode, known as “narcissistic rage.”
+This attack mode can happen subtly and behind the scenes, or it can happen with them exploding and going on a verbal or physical attack.
+A narcissistic injury could occur in any number of ways.
+Perhaps the most common are challenging the narcissist’s decisions or abilities, criticizing them, questioning them about their behavior, setting boundaries, or talking positively about good things or others.

-Everyone gets jealous or envious of others from time to time, and no one really likes feeling challenged or questioned—and this is all normal to an extent.
+Everyone gets jealous or envious of others from time to time, and no one likes feeling challenged or questioned.
+This is all normal to an extent.
 What’s not normal is to fly off the handle or to have a meltdown when things don’t go our way.
-However, narcissists have a paper-thin ego, and any criticism of them, or something good that is happening to someone else, is perceived as an attack.
-Because narcissists go into attack mode when their ego is threatened or when they start to lose power over their target, a target of abuse needs to be careful when they go about leaving them, as this is when they are the most dangerous.
-It is always a good idea to anticipate how you think they might respond, and then to err on the side of caution.
-Even if a narcissist has never been physically violent before, they can easily become violent during this time.
+Narcissists have a paper-thin ego, and any criticism of them, or something good that is happening to someone else, is perceived as an attack.
+Because narcissists go into attack mode when their ego is threatened or start to lose power over their target, a target of abuse needs to be careful when they leave them, as this is when they are the most dangerous.
+It is always a good idea to anticipate how you think they might respond and then to err on the side of caution.
+Even if a narcissist has never been physically violent before, they can quickly become violent during this time.

-About a week later, Julio overheard Todd telling their supervisor that Julio was very unprofessional with clients and had also been making a lot of mistakes at work—and that he was concerned about him.
+About a week later, Julio overheard Todd telling their supervisor that Julio was very unprofessional with clients and had also been making many mistakes at work and that he was concerned about him.
 Maybe he had a drinking problem, as Julio had always been such a great employee.
-None of this was true, and Julio then realized that Todd wasn’t his friend, and was in fact out to get him fired.
+None of this was right, and Julio realized that Todd wasn’t his friend and was out to get him fired.
 He also began to wonder if Todd was responsible for all of his missing paperwork.
-Julio realized he needed to distance himself from Todd, as well as talk to his supervisor in order to let him know what has been happening.
+Julio realized he needed to distance himself from Todd and talk to his supervisor to let him know what has been happening.

-Example: Linda always felt as though her mother was in competition with her when it came to men.
+Linda always felt as though her mother competed with her when it came to men.
 Linda’s mother had always dressed overly sexy and acted immature and flirtatious around men.
-She always had to be the center of attention, and growing up, Linda had dreaded her mother showing up to her school for any event or parent-teacher conference.
+She had to be the center of attention, and growing up, Linda had dreaded her mother showing up to her school for any event or parent-teacher conference.

-Linda recently began dating, and her boyfriend had made the comment on Facebook that Linda was “the most beautiful girl in the world.”
+Linda recently began dating, and her boyfriend had commented on Facebook that Linda was “the most beautiful girl in the world.”
 When Linda’s mother read this comment, she began accusing Linda of being a whore, and demanding that she stop seeing him.
-When Linda protested, her mother began yelling at her, calling her names and belittling her.
+When Linda protested, her mother started yelling at her, calling her names and belittling her.

-Example: When Jane’s verbally abusive husband, Ryan, came home from work, she told him she was filing for divorce.
-Ryan began yelling, cussing at her, and calling her names.
-He threw the keys at her and told her to get the hell out of his house, and she had better watch her back.
+When Jane’s verbally abusive husband, Ryan, came home from work, she told him she was filing for divorce.
+Ryan began yelling, cursing at her, and calling her names.
+He threw keys at her and told her to get out of his house, and she better watch her back.

-(Sam was most likely cheating on Karen, projecting his behavior onto her, and then lashing out at her for what he was in fact doing.
-And if Karen were to point out to him that he was most likely projecting, in an attempt to give him some insight as to his behavior, Sam would likely become enraged.
-Because when a person is projecting their “uncomfortable” or bad thoughts, feelings, and actions onto others, they are doing so in an attempt to distance themselves from what they are doing.
-In other words, if a person can’t handle the truth about their own behavior, and then they are confronted with that truth—especially by their target/scapegoat—this will most likely only make their defenses escalate, and the abuse becomes worse.)
+Sam was most likely cheating on Karen, projecting his behavior onto her, and then lashing out at her for what he was doing.
+If Karen were to point out to him that he was most likely projecting, in an attempt to give him some insight into his behavior, Sam would likely become enraged.
+When a person is projecting their uncomfortable or bad thoughts, feelings, and actions onto others, they are doing so to distance themselves from what they are doing.
+In other words, if a person can’t handle the truth about their behavior, and then they are confronted with that truth—especially by their target/scapegoat—they will most likely only make their defenses escalate, and the abuse becomes worse.